still-crazy-productions/raingull/project_log.md

   - `email_plugin` within the `plugins` directory (for IMAP & SMTP email handling).
 - Opened the project successfully in VS Code.
 - Initialized a new Git repository and pushed to GitHub under `still-crazy-productions/raingull`.
+- Defined and implemented initial core data models (`UserProfile`, `Plugin`, `Message`).
+- Integrated the RainGull Standard Message Format (RSMF) model (`RainGullStandardMessage`).
+- Established the `ServiceInstance` model to manage dynamic plugin configurations.
+- Created and successfully loaded a sample `manifest.json` for the email plugin.
+- Verified proper registration and functionality of all core models in Django admin.

 **Current Project Structure:**
 ```